Mind Map Creation Time Estimator

 How does map complexity affect creation time?

 Map complexity significantly affects creation time by introducing a multiplier to the base time per node.
-A 'simple' map, focusing on high-level overviews, might take 30% less time per node, while an 'expert' map, involving deep research and intricate branching for strategy or analysis, could take 80% more time per node.
-This adjustment accounts for the additional thought, detail, and connections required for more elaborate mind maps.
+A 'simple' map, focusing on high-level overviews, takes 30% less time per node (0.7x), while an 'expert' map, involving deep research and intricate branching, takes 80% more time per node (1.8x).
+For example, 35 nodes at 2 min/node take 49 minutes at simple complexity but 126 minutes at expert complexity.

 Why is review time important for mind mapping?